tyrantlink/plural/docs/privacy-policy.md

 ## 1. Perpetual Data Collection
 /plu/ral stores all data explicitly provided via interactions, including but not limited to:
-- Group objects
+- Group data
-- Member objects
+- Member data
 - Config settings

 ## 2. Changes to the Privacy Policy